ZornsLemma/Imogen/ideas.md

 * Use non-slashed zero when showing the number of transformations remaining?

+* Maybe ask on e.g. stardot if there are any known bugs?
+Of course we might discover these independently or discover new ones during disassembly.

 # Hacks

 * Could the duck be made more widely available?